Frequently Asked Questions about the Portal

-You may ask a question or share a problem of misconduct or questionable practice in research or education that you are currently experiencing using the Menu “Ask a Question”.
-You will be asked to provide a title and a description of your problem.
-You will also be asked to select one or more categories that best describe your situation.
-If you wish, you may select one or more mentors to support you in finding a solution to your problem.
-All requests submitted will be private by default and only visible to our mentors.
+To ask a question or share a concern, use the Get Support option in the menu.
+You will be asked to provide a title and a brief description of your situation, and to select one or more categories that best match your case.
+If you wish, you can also choose one or more mentors to support you.
+All submissions are private by default and visible only to our mentors and Portal admin.

 Yes.
-However, we advise that people facing a problem of misconduct or questionable practice in research or education come forward themselves with their requests for help.
-All submitted requests will be private by default and only visible to our mentors.
+However, we advise that people facing an issue come forward themselves with their requests for help.
+It will make the communication with mentors easier and smoother.
+All submitted requests are private by default and only visible to our mentors and admins.

-No. You may ask your question or share your situation without being registered on the Portal.
-However, after submitting your request, you will receive an automatic email asking you to register.
-You need to be registered on the Portal to see the reply from our mentors and to engage in a conversation with them.
+You can submit a question without being registered on the Portal.
+However, after submitting your question, you receive an automatic email asking you to register.
+The registration is necessary to view the private answers from the mentors and to engage in a conversation with them.

 Anyone who has been unfairly disadvantaged by misconduct or questionable practice in research or education may ask a question or share their situation to obtain support from our mentors.
 We also support and welcome requests from integrity/ethics officers, publishers and other stakeholders.